agster27/unpackerr.github.io/docs/install/windows.md

 :::

 - Browse to `C:\ProgramData` and create a folder named `unpackerr` and then inside that create a `logs` directory.
-  - Enable hidden files and folders if you dont see `C:\ProgramData`.
+  - Enable hidden files and folders if you don't see `C:\ProgramData`.
   - End result: `C:\ProgramData\unpackerr` and `C:\ProgramData\unpackerr\logs`
 - Extract a `.exe.zip` file from [the Releases page](https://github.com/Unpackerr/unpackerr/releases)
   into  `C:\ProgramData\unpackerr\`.